Formal Security Analysis on dBFT Protocol of NEO: dBFT Formal Presentation

-From the definition, dBFT can be regarded as a replicated state machine in abstract presentation, meaning that the current view changes to the next view under given actions among the participated nodes.
+From the definition, dBFT can be regarded as a replicated state machine in an abstract presentation, in which the current view is transited into a new view under given actions among the participated consensus nodes.
 Each consensus node (delegates) in the system can be identified as $i\in \mathcal{N}$ while non-consensus node (client/common nodes) as $c\in \mathcal{C}$.
 The clients send requests to consensus nodes and wait for the replies after the consensus is completed.
 Since the speaker is selected in turns among delegates $\mathcal{N}$, each node can play the role of both \textit{speaker} role and \textit{delegate} as it does in traditional distributed systems.
 The delegate, as a replica/backup, receives the state/view from the speaker and maintains the state to keep the consistency.
 Another important component is the network in the system, and it could be regarded as Multicast Channel (MC).
 A message $m$ in the message space $\mathcal{M}$, where $m\in\mathcal{M}$, is transferred to its destination of a consensus node $i$, where $i\in\mathcal{N}$, which makes up a pair $(m,i)$.
 Each pair in the space forms the contents in MC, and we use \textit{net} to describe it.
 For simplicity, we use PREPARE and RESPONSE to represent the \textit{PrepareRequest} and \textit{PrepareResponse} in the source code.